M-Ahmad-Usman/image-filter/README.md

 This project is an image filter application written in C. It processes BMP images and applies various filters to them.
 The primary objective of this project is to parallelize the filters in `helpers.c` using OpenMP to reduce the execution time.

 ## Objective
-he main objective of this project is to parallelize the image processing filters using OpenMP to reduce the execution time.
+The main objective of this project is to parallelize the image processing filters using OpenMP to reduce the execution time.
 The filters are implemented in helpers.c and are parallelized using OpenMP directives.

 ## Working